Flystrike in farm animals

 Which farm animals are most at risk?

-- are unable to clean themselves properly
+- Aren't able to clean themselves properly

-- are ill, they may produce abnormally smelly urine or have diarrhoea
+- Are ill - they may produce abnormally smelly urine or have diarrhoea

-- have internal parasitic infection
+- Have internal parasitic infection

-- have open wound(s).
+- Have open wound(s)

-Even clean, well-kept animals can get flystrike
+However, even clean, well-kept animals can get flystrike.

 Preventing flystrike in farm animals